csrc-sdsu/mole/README.md

 To run the C++ tests manually,

 	make run_tests

+To run the matlab tests manually,

+	make run_matlab_tests

  Armadillo and SuperLu will be locally installed in the build directory once the cmake .. command is passed.
  By following the steps outlined above, you will successfully install the necessary packages and the MOLE library on your system.